garretfick/openplcproject.github.io/_posts/2020-04-25-openplc-call-for-testers.md

 We plan some kind of formal release once we complete testing and can write the necessary documentation.
 At this point, we don't have a defined set of tasks nor a timeline.
-I'm personally aiming to release before the end of February 2020, but it will only happen when things are ready.
+I'm personally aiming to release before the end of July 2020, but it will only happen when things are ready.